EigaCerion/RESTful-Web-Service/README.md

 ### Step 3: Send New Body Data

 When creating or updating data, include the required fields in the request body.
-Here's an example of the body data format:
+Here's an example of the body data format Raw Json:

 ```json
 {